 Snoring Or Noisy Breathing In Children

-Key points to remember about snoring or noisy breathing
+Key points about snoring or noisy breathing

-- snoring or noisy breathing may mean your child has obstructive sleep apnoea
+- snoring or noisy breathing may mean your child has obstructive sleep apnoea (OSA)

 What is obstructive sleep apnoea?

-When someone falls asleep, the muscles of the throat relax and the airways at the back of the nose and in the throat become narrow.
-This can cause snoring or noisy breathing.
+When someone falls asleep, the muscles of the throat relax and the breathing passages at the back of the nose and in the throat become narrower.
+In children, the tonsils and adenoids can grow to be quite large, and less air gets through the breathing passages during sleep.
+When this happens, you may notice snoring or noisy breathing.

 How can I tell if my child might have obstructive sleep apnoea?